glenux/git-timecost/README.md

 Installation
 ------------

-* Clone the project somewhere
+Install the project with:

-* Copy the ''bin/git-timecost'' file in ''/usr/local/bin''
+    $ gem install timecost

 Usage
 -----